stevenliu409/UIDynamicBehaviorExample/README.md

 # UIDynamicBehaviorExample

-This is just an example to test out UIDynamicBehavior API
+This is just an example to test out UIDynamicBehavior API and UIView +animateWithDuration:delay:usingSpringWithDamping:initialSpringVelocity:options:animations:completion method